 - TeaVM renames methods to as short forms as possible; UglifyJS usually can’t perform such optimization.

-- TeaVM is very fast, you don’t need to wait for minutes until application gets recompiled.
+- TeaVM is very fast, you don’t need to wait for minutes until your application gets recompiled.

-- TeaVM produces source maps; TeaVM IDEA plugin allows to debug code right from the IDE.
+- TeaVM produces source maps; TeaVM IDEA plugin allows you to debug code right from the IDE.

 Another purpose of Flavour is: due to several reasons it’s hard to support entire JDK in TeaVM, especially things like reflection, class loading, resources, threads, thus most Java libraries for data serialization and network communication are unavailable in TeaVM.
 Flavour reimplements reasonable subsets of Jackson and JAX-RS client without a single line of reflection.

-Why using TeaVM while there are plenty of transpilers and frameworks for web front-end development?
+Why use TeaVM when there are plenty of transpilers and frameworks for web front-end development?

 TeaVM allows you to use single ecosystem, and reuse as much as possible of it for both back-end and front-end worlds.